New Millennium, Sir? Part Two

 I'm Sorry, I'll Feel That Again

 In addition to this he was driving double and triple stints as co-driver Geoff Lister was unwell.
 Of course Mike took it all in his stride, “Racing by Braille” he called it at the time. with a big grin on his face.
-Utter madness but very PK Sport we all agreed.
+Utter madness but very PK Sport we all agreed, very much the spirit of how they went racing.

 Hot Laps?